stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 ### Expose and test the prediction service

+The deployment of the model created a service too.

 Expose the created service so that we can test the prediction.
 ```
 oc expose service rest-seldon-model
 ```

-Note, Seldon created two services: ```rest-seldon-model``` and ```rest-seldon-model-classifier``` We will use here the service ```rest-seldon-model```, because it point to the seldon engine.
+Note, Seldon created two services: ```rest-seldon-model``` and ```rest-seldon-model-classifier``` We will use here the service ```rest-seldon-model```, because it points to the seldon engine and we have to use the seldon engine to make metrics available for Prometheus.

 Test the prediction service: